-Iran’s Ahmadinejad registers to run for president
+In surprise move, Iran’s Ahmadinejad to run for president

 Two of his former vice presidents have been jailed for corruption since he left office.
 Iran’s economy suffered under heavy international sanctions during his administration because of Western suspicions that Tehran was secretly pursuing nuclear weapons.
 Iran insists its nuclear program is for peaceful purposes.

-Ahmadinejad’s disputed re-election in 2009 sparked massive protests and a sweeping crackdown in which thousands of people were detained, dozens killed and others tortured.
+Ahmadinejad’s disputed re-election in 2009 sparked massive protests and a sweeping crackdown in which thousands of people were detained and dozens were killed.

 Internationally, Ahmadinejad is more known for repeatedly questioning the scale of the Holocaust, predicting Israel’s demise and expanding Iran’s contested nuclear program.